jcurran0201/HAFH_Project_Create_Schema/README.md

+## About the Data
+This project uses a relational database designed to model the operations of a residential property management system.
+The data captures how buildings are managed, inspected, leased, and maintained.
+It includes managers who oversee buildings, inspectors who perform scheduled inspections, corporate clients that lease apartments, and staff members.
+Each building contains multiple apartments with attributes such as number of bedrooms and rent, and apartments may be assigned to corporate tenants.
+The database also tracks operational relationships, including which managers live in specific buildings, which inspectors service which buildings, and which staff members clean particular apartments.

+## Key Types and Constraints
+Primary keys are used on the tables to uniquely identify each record to ensure that every manager, building, inspector, corporate client, and staff member can be referenced properly.
+Some entities use composite primary keys, such as apartments and relationship tables like inspecting and cleaning, which represent many-to-many associations.
+Foreign keys enforce relationships between tables and maintain referential integrity.
+For example, buildings must reference valid managers, apartments must belong to valid buildings, and cleaning assignments must reference existing apartments.
+There are also special constraints such as self-referencing foreign keys, unique constraints, and associative tables to model multi-valued and many-to-many relationships.

 ## A. What is/are the most common apartment number(s)?
 The 3 most common apartment numbers are 21, 11, and 31.
 ## B. How many different apartment numbers are there?